uDeviceX/uDeviceX/README.md

-uDeviceX comes with the GPLv2 LICENSE.
+uDeviceX
 ===
 The uDeviceX folders is organized into:
-balaprep: preprocessing tool for assigning ranks to compute nodes.
+* cuda-dpd: code for the DPD interactions
-cuda-dpd: code for the DPD interactions
+* cuda-rbc: code for the RBC model
-cuda-rbc: code for the RBC model
+* mpi-dpd: the simulation code
-mpi-dpd: the simulation code
+* tools: various tools